Okay, let’s get this Akaso Brave 7 LE review started!

 The only irritation I had when opening the box was this: for some reason, Akaso have screwed the Brave 7 LE’s case to the box using a crosshead, or Philips, screw.
 Cue 20 minutes of frustration in the garage trying to find my toolbox.

 Inside the box is a technical smorgasbord of attachments and fittings (more on those in the accessories section of this review).

-The first thought that struck was this is a pretty heavy action camera.
-Definitely bulkier than the my old GoPro, it weighs in at a chunky 127g which heavier than the GoPro 8 (115g) yet lighter than the GoPro 10 (155g).
+The first thought that struck me was this is a pretty heavy action camera.
+Definitely bulkier than my old GoPro, it weighs in at a chunky 127g which is heavier than the GoPro 8 (115g) yet lighter than the GoPro 10 (155g).